Plastics Products Manufacturing Workers

 Certification or Licensing

-Licensing and certification is not required of plastics technicians.
+Licensing and certification are not required of plastics products manufacturing workers.

 Experience, Skills, and Personality Traits

-Manufacturing workers will generally gain experience on the job.
+Manufacturing workers will generally gain experience on the job, and apprentices obtain a wealth of experience during their training.

 Before being hired, you must have mechanical aptitude and manual dexterity to work well with tools and various materials.
 You must be able to work well with others and follow oral and written directions, even in a loud production environment.
 You must be precise and organized in your work.